chen42/presentations/cho_at.md

 <img src="https://pbs.twimg.com/media/CD5ErOGVEAAjkB1.jpg">
 </td><tr></table>

-Atrophin toxicity: "dry as a bone, blind as a bat, red as a beet, and mad as a hatter."
+Atrophine toxicity: "dry as a bone, blind as a bat, red as a beet, and mad as a hatter."

----

-## <span id="drug"> Hyoscyamine </span>

-* ADME and MoA
-	* the [levorotatory isomer](https://en.wikipedia.org/wiki/Dextrorotation_and_levorotation) of racemic atropine
-	* the natural form of the alkaloid that occurs in plants.
-	* tertiary amine
-	* competitive antagonist of the mascarinic receptors
-		* no effect on the nicotinic recepotors at low does
-* indication
-	* has similar effect as <span id="drug"> atropine</span>
-	* formulations of <span id="drug"> hyoscyamine </span> for oral or sublingual administration are used to treat intestinal spasms and other gastrointestinal symptoms.
-	* no CNS depression (better than <span id="drug"> scopolamine</span> )

 ---